 There are two levels of integration into industry which will enable new holistic solutions for companies.
-In the first level INSPIREWATER will demonstrate how a generic water management framework for process industries may be incorporated into existing company management structures to provide a holistic solution.
+On the first level, INSPIREWATER has shown how a generic water management framework for the process industry can be integrated into existing corporate management structures to provide a holistic solution.
 A holistic approach to water management includes life-cycle thinking, resource efficiency and using Key Performance Indicators which have proved effective by other current EU projects in this area.
 The approach also includes the facilitation of technology implementation.
 The framework is based on the CEN Workshop Agreement CWA SUSTAINWATER, and will be further developed in this project.

 The second level addresses the innovative technology solutions themselves.
 New technical solutions are required to meet different treatment challenges so that a new level of resource efficiency can be achieved.
-INSPIREWATER will demonstrate and exploit new solutions for some of the most important treatment challenges that today prevent water saving and water reuse in the steel and chemical industries including:
+INSPIREWATER demonstrated and exploited new solutions for some of the most important treatment challenges that today prevent water saving and water reuse in the steel and chemical industries including:

 The holistic framework and individual technologies having been proven and integrated, it is crucial to the success of the project that INSPIREWATER’s work is widely disseminated and exploited by industry to guarantee maximum uptake and impact.

 WP 1: Holisitc water and resource management system: develops a holistic water treatment framework for more resource efficient water management with pre-requisites to be integrated into existing management systems and to facilitate innovative technology uptake.
 Key performance indicators and LCA are part of that work.